 - The Transcendence victory in Sid Meier's Alpha Centauri involves humanity voluntarily forming a planetwide collective consciousness.
 And the planetary consciousness then plans a second transcendence: some people volunteer to be reinstated in individual bodies and head off to colonize other worlds, with the hope that between them the planets will devise a way to escape entropy's cruel grip and thus allow life to flourish indefinitely.
 This is replicated in the Spiritual Successor, Civilization: Beyond Earth.

 - In City of Heroes we have the two psychic members of the Freedom Phalanx, Sister Psyche and Aurora Borealis, the former was dying from injuries and the later was an Unskilled, but Strong young psychic who agreed to let Psyche possess her to cheat death.
-In this case, Psyche' going into a comma allowed doctors to stabilize and attempt evasive medical techniques to save her body, mean-while Psyche's continued to patrol the city in Aurora's body, she shifted the situation from Grand Theft Me to Sharing a Body.
-As a single being Psyche'/Aurora was/were able to do phenomenal things.
-Psyche' willingly returned to her body a few decades later, once medical technology advanced enough to reconstruct her tissue damage.
+In this case, Psyche going into a coma allowed doctors to stabilize and attempt invasive medical techniques to save her body.
+Meanwhile, Psyche continued to patrol the city in Aurora's body, she shifted the situation from Grand Theft Me to Sharing a Body.
+As a single being Psyche/Aurora was/were able to do phenomenal things.
+Psyche willingly returned to her body a few decades later, once medical technology advanced enough to repair her tissue damage.
 She was willing to give up the fusion, so as not to impose on Aurora.
-The two are still able to coordinate remarkably well, with or without telepathy, just from previously existing on the same mental wave-length and completing each-others sentences is not uncommon when the two are in the same room.
+The two are still able to coordinate remarkably well, with or without telepathy, just from previously existing on the same mental wavelength.
+Completing each others' sentences is not uncommon when the two are in the same room.

 - On the City of Villains side we have the Arachnos Seer Network, obviously used for more sinister purposes.
 The Seer Net is the collective minds of all Arachnos psychics, some of which are mutant, but most of which just receive a remarkably specific mental training program for anyone with even a hint of a sixth-sense.
 To ensure loyalty the network not only acts as a communication and training program, but also a Psychic Block Defense, achieved by beaming their loyalty to Arachnos over and over again into their subconscious.
 When Fortunata's and Seers access the network to communicate with the others of their station, they are effectively syncing-up as a country wide Mental Fusion with every other Arachnos psychic to problem-solve complex issues in seconds.
 This only becomes more terrifyingly efficient when added to the fact, that the guy giving them orders, though not a psychic himself, has more thought-processing power than the entire rest of the network put together!
 Needless to say, despite just being a communication network, this is one of Arachnos's most potent tools.